-Simulator racing — or sim racing as it is more commonly known — has skyrocketed in popularity due to the unfortunate cancelation of real-life motorsports as a result of the current global COVID-19 pandemic.
+Simulator racing — or sim racing as it is more commonly known — has been a great replacement for real-life motorsports during the global COVID-19 pandemic.
+We may slowly be getting back to normal, but that doesn’t mean your virtual racing has to disappear.
 Sim racing is exactly what it says on the tin — racing simulated vehicles around virtualized circuits.
-There are online tournaments and leagues like any esport, and you can compete online in titles such as Formula 1 2019, iRacing and Gran Turismo Sport.
+There are online tournaments and leagues like any esport, and you can compete online in titles such as Formula 1 2019, iRacing, and Gran Turismo Sport.

-With sim racing enthusiasts and real-life racing fans potentially being stuck indoors for weeks or even months to come, here’s a really neat/cool way to reuse your old tech as a functional simulator accessory.
+With sim racing enthusiasts and real-life racing fans potentially being stuck indoors for weeks or even months to come, here’s a great way to breathe life into an old phone as a functional simulator accessory.
 If you have even a passing interest in motorsport, this might be a great way to get your racing “fix.”

 Today, we’re going to be using a Windows-based sim racing software called SimHub to help turn our old smartphone into a functional part of a sim racing setup.